JasonChou0219/test/docs/source/04_How-To.rst

 The data handler
 ------------------
-`InfluxDB <https://www.influxdata.com/Y>`_ databases can be registered and linked to devices.
+`InfluxDB <https://portal.influxdata.com/downloads/>`_ databases can be registered and linked to devices.
 InfluxDB is a time-series database that is well suited for experimental data.
 To be able to use this feature, an InfluxDB server must be running within your network.
 Providing the connection details to the device manager is sufficient.
 A username and password can be added optionally for additional security.
 A registered database can be linked to a device to setup automatic data transfer.
-Data transfer is started as soon as the booking of a device commences, i.e. the experiment the device is used in in is started.
+Data transfer is started as soon as the booking of a device commences, i.e. the experiment the device is used in is started.
 The database-device link can be deleted by selecting the empty database in the dropdown menu.

 The data handler will execute the configured calls in the user-specified polling intervals and store the responses in the linked database with experiment name, device name, and user name as tags.
 To activate the data